-When it is time to move, know your moving timeline and these 13 things to minimize the stress on you and your family.
+When it is time to move, know your moving timeline.
+Read this article about your Moving Timeline 13 Things to Know When Selling Your House Help minimize the stress on you and your family.

 - #1 Sort and Declutter

 - #3 Schedule a Moving Company